 The story is the same north of the village.
 While Shevchenko itself seems to have thankfully been spared, some ruined buildings outside the hamlet show at least three scorch marks, possibly from Volk and Consul’s artillery.

 While we can’t singlehandedly prove that Volk and Consul’s artillery caused these strikes, the similarities between the coordinates they called in and the craters or burned land that appeared near Shevchenko are too similar to ignore.

 As long as this piece may have been, I’ll try to summarize it here concisely.

 Radio hobbyists overheard Volk and Consul — two Russian artillery officers — using unencrypted (for some reason) tactical communications to plan an artillery strike over the northwest front of Mariupol on March 4.
 Soviet maps from the 1980s (which use the same coordinate system as captured modern Russian maps) and high resolution satellite imagery from 2022 show exactly where some of these strikes may have landed.

-Whew - lots of moving parts there.
-If you have additional context or information to add, don’t hesitate to drop a comment, hit me up on Twitter, or shoot me an email at firstname.lastname@example.org.
+If you have additional context or information to add, don’t hesitate to drop a comment, message me on Twitter, or shoot me an email at email@example.com.